Person-typing-on-laptop

 There is no fixed figure for the cost of IWMS as it’s largely dependent on your organisation’s individual needs, such as the number of licenses you require and the support packages that you choose.

-How Do I Choose A CAFM Or IWMS?
+How Do I Choose a CAFM or IWMS?

-Understand Your Needs
+1. Understand Your Needs

-Evaluate Features
+2. Evaluate Features and Compliance Capabilities

-Assess Suitability
+3. Assess Suitability

-Consider Integration
+4. Consider Integration

 Website Blog Article cost

-Prioritise Security and Privacy
+6. Prioritise Security and Privacy

-Request Demos and Trials
+7. Request Demos and Trials

-Do You Need An IWMS, CAFM or CMMS?
+Do You Need an IWMS, CAFM or CMMS?

 You now know that a CAFM can be used for space and asset management while an IWMS solution provides a complete overview of real estate and facilities management.

-Of course, who you choose will be contingent on your organisation’s individual requirements, however it may be the case that you need a smaller solution such as a CMMS (Computerised Maintenance Management System) instead.
+Of course, who you choose will be dependent on your organisation’s individual requirements, however it may be the case that you need a smaller solution such as a CMMS (Computerised Maintenance Management System) instead.

 At SFG20, we want to share our in-depth industry knowledge with you to help you make an informed decision, so if you’re still unsure, we recommend reading our CMMS guide which will allow you to compare the three and make the best choice for you and your organisation.